 The park was designed to accommodate tennis, archery and hockey events during the 2008 Olympic Games and a great public park, in which only electric vehicles are allowed, after the Games.
 An expressway which crosses the park has been designed as a ‘green bridge’ ecological corridor over Beijing's Fifth Ring Road.
 It links the southern and northern parts of the forest park and is intended to be a landmark.
 The Olympic Forest Park has subway stations, an open air theatre, a lake, and a sophisticated system for bubbling air into the water for purification.
 In March 2008 Beijing's Olympic Forest Park was awarded 5th IFLA-APR Award for Landscape Architecture.

-almost 7 years by Wu Ji 5 / 5I am proud that China will have a great new landscape park.
+about 7 years by Wu Ji 5 / 5I am proud that China will have a great new landscape park.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.